-If you refuse a breathalyzer test in Florida, you will immediately suffer a mandatory license suspension.
-This will mean that you will be unable to drive your vehicle for at least one year.
+If you refuse a breathalyzer test in Florida, your driver’s license will immediately be suspended, directly impacting your ability to drive.
+This mandatory suspension means you will be unable to operate your vehicle for at least one year.

 Many Floridians assume that refusing to blow a breath test will strengthen their case.
 Refusing a breath test can do more harm than good.
 If you have received previous DUI convictions and refuse to complete a breathalyzer test, you could suffer a license suspension for 18 months and may have to serve jail time.

 If you are facing conviction after refusing a DUI breathalyzer test, you need to contact a reputable law firm.
-At The Law Place, our Florida criminal defense attorneys will work to build you a solid defense case.
+At The Law Place, our Tampa criminal defense lawyers will work to build you a solid defense case.
 You will be far more likely to achieve a favorable outcome from your case if you have an experienced attorney backing your case.
-To schedule your free consultation with a member of our team, call us now at (941)-444-4444.
+To schedule your free consultation with a member of our team, call us now at (941)-444-4444)

 What Is Florida’s Implied Consent Law?